-Wild rats prefer to come out at night, but it’s not impossible to see them during the day.
+Wild rats, like Norway Rats, prefer to come out at night, but it’s not impossible to see them during the day.
 Generally, rats come out of their burrows when there’s less activity – less noise, fewer humans walking around, etc. Nighttime is usually the quietest time of day, so rats wait until then to come out.

 Domesticated rats sleep a lot during the day, but they also love playing and being sociable.
 So if you wake your pet rat up to play or cuddle, it will gladly give up some sleep to pay attention to you!
 Pet rats also differ from wild rats because they have a lot of energy during twilight hours.
 Pet rats aren’t as strictly nocturnal as their wild counterparts for this reason.

 While most rats are nocturnal, some domesticated rats are crepuscular, meaning they’re active during twilight.
 Because they’re awake for part of the day to play and interact with you, they might sleep during part of the night to make up for it.
 But even crepuscular pet rats will be awake at some time during the night.